ChristopherRosin/MAKESPEARE/scripts/README.md

 <https://github.com/thelmuth/Program-Synthesis-Benchmark-Data>

 which were used in the MAKESPEARE paper.
-As an example, to convert the Collatz Numbers CSV from the above github repository, to the TSV format required by MAKESPEARE:
+As an example, to convert the Collatz Numbers CSV from the above github repository to the TSV format required by MAKESPEARE:

 ```
 perl converter-synthesis-suite.pl < examples-collatz-numbers.csv > collatz-numbers.tsv